Course - Engineering Thermodynamics - FENA1011

 Permitted aids for the exam according to Aid Code D: No printed or handwritten aids are allowed.
 A specified, basic calculator is permitted.

-80% of the math exercises, 2/3 of the lab exercises, and the semester assignment must be approved to gain access to the exam.
+80% of the math exercises, compulsory laboratory exercise(s), and/or practical activity(s) must be approved to gain access to the exam.
 Approved mandatory activities will remain valid for all future exams in the course.

 Specific conditions